Skip to main content

 When planning the deployment of Observability Centralization Points, the following factors need consideration:

 1. Volume of Monitored Systems: The number of systems being monitored dictates the scaling and number of centralization points required.
-Larger infrastructures may necessitate multiple centralization points to manage the volume of data effectively and maintain performance.
+Larger infrastructures may require multiple centralization points to manage the volume of data effectively and maintain performance.

 2. Cost of Data Transfer: Particularly in multi-cloud or hybrid environments, the location of centralization points can significantly impact egress bandwidth costs.
 Strategically placing centralization points in each data center or cloud region can minimize these costs by reducing the need for cross-network data transfer.